-The website (wakeuptocash.com) says it's stupid simple to rake in tons of cash on a daily basis.
-James Wendell's so-called money maker makes a ton of exaggerated income claims, but we doubt its legitimacy.
+The website (wakeuptocash.com) says it’s stupidly simple to rake in tons of cash daily.
+James Wendell’s so-called money maker makes many exaggerated income claims, but we doubt its legitimacy.
 Is it a scam or a legitimate system to make money online?
 Read on to find out.

 Wake Up To Cash – What Is It?